Harry J. Warren

-Harry Joseph Warren (born May 31, 1950 in East Liverpool, Ohio) is a Human Resource Specialist and Republican member of the North Carolina House of Representatives.
+Harry Joseph Warren (born May 31, 1950, in East Liverpool, Ohio) is a Human Resource Specialist and Republican member of the North Carolina House of Representatives.
 He has represented the 76th district (and the preceding 77th district) (including constituents in Rowan County) since 2011.

 Biography

 Warren graduated from Kent State University in 1972 with a bachelor's degree in Political Science.
 In 1969, he married the former Beverly Rizer.
 They were married for 20 years and had 4 children together.
 He is currently married to Catherine Warren.
 He has six children total.

 Before election to the NC House of Representatives, Warren worked as a Human Resources Specialist for Tar Heel Capital Corp., one of the largest Wendy's restaurant franchises.
 He is a member of First United Methodist Church in Salisbury, North Carolina.

 North Carolina House of Representatives

 Warren was Chairman of the House Select Committee on the State's Role in Immigration Policy and Vice-Chairman of the Government committee.

+In 2013 Warren and Carl Ford proposed a bill that could have seen North Carolina Establish an Official Religion for the State.